Dwarf-Dwarf Interactions Can Both Trigger and Quench Star Formation: Results

+where our absolute r-band magnitudes are tabulated for each galaxy in \autoref{t:neighborhoodproperties}. \rrr{We note that this method assumes that the equivalent width measured in the central SDSS spectrum is equal to the average equivalent width across the face of the galaxy.
+Our estimate is therefore likely to be biased high given that the SDSS fiber is placed on the galaxy's central starburst (we show the placement of the SDSS fiber, as well as the optical spectrum of \companion{}, in \autoref{s:appendix:sdsspgc}) -- as such, the integrated \halpha{} SFR for \companion{} should be taken only as a rough estimate to demonstrate the galaxy's starbursting nature.}

 \autoref{f:SFMS} shows a comparison of our \halpha{} and UV-based star formation rate estimates, along with a local comparison sample of Local Volume Legacy galaxies \citep{dale2023}.
 Here, the filled square symbols show the UV-based SFRs of \ugc{} and \companion{}, while the filled circle (in the case of \companion{}) and the unfilled triangle (for \ugc{}) show the \halpha{}-based SFR and upper limit, respectively.
-Here, one may immediately notice that although the UV-based SFR estimates of \ugc{} and \companion{} place both galaxies on the SFMS as defined by \cite{dale2023}, there has been a marked divergence in star formation behavior since.
+Here, one may immediately notice that although the UV-based SFR estimates of \ugc{} and \companion{} place both galaxies on the SFMS as defined by \cite{dale2023}, there has been a marked divergence in star formation behavior \rrr{between the $\sim 100$ Myr timescales probed by UV emission and the $\sim 10$ Myr timescales probed by \halpha{} emission}.
 While the \halpha{}-based SFR of \companion{} places the galaxy well above the SFMS in the vigorously star-bursting regime, the \halpha{} non-detection of \ugc{} indicates that star formation has very recently quenched in the galaxy.
 We will return to this divergence of recent star formation behavior in \autoref{s:discussion}.